Rue Anemone – Native Plant of the Day 03/16/2017

 Photo from March 18, 2009.
 Location: The Pocket, Walker County, GA.

-Rue Anemone - for more photos / info go to the Thalictrum thalictroides detail page.
+More photos / info at the Thalictrum thalictroides detail page.

 It was a cloudy and dreary day today, following a lot of rain yesterday and last night, but Cindy and I made a quick run down to The Pocket at Pigeon Mountain again today to keep from being cooped up in the house another day.
 We were glad we did – the yellow and blue are out – Bluebells and Wood Poppies are blooming!